verveguy/tana-extend/README.md

 Configuration of each command is available via the extension pop-up UI.
 Just click the extension icon in the Chrome or Tana toolbar to access.

-Looking for feedback, sugestions, pull requests and ideas for further commands, please!
+Looking for feedback, suggestions, pull requests and ideas for further commands, please!

 ## Building
 Checkout the source and use `yarn install` then `yarn build`.
 The extension will be in `dist/`